-Internal Medicine Training (IMT)
+Internal Medicine Training (IMT) programme

-How will IMT differ from CMT?
+How does IMT differ from CMT?

 - supported transition to the medical registrar role